xcart/xcart-docs/_pages/kb_en/webinars_and_video_tutorials/control_of_your_shipping_costs_webinar_jose_li.md

 layout: article_with_sidebar
 updated_at: '2017-01-30 21:10 +0400'
 identifier: ref_idfvFS3J
-title: 'Control of Your Shipping Costs: webinar with 71lbs CEO Jose Li'
+title: 'Control of Your Shipping Costs: Webinar with 71lbs CEO Jose Li'
 order: 100
 published: true
 ---